wenyiwy99/MemoType/README.md

 ### Data Process
-The LongMemEval-S and LoCoMo datasets have been downloaded and processed.LongMemEval-M can be downloaded from https://github.com/xiaowu0162/LongMemEval
+The LoCoMo datasets have been downloaded.
+LongMemEval-S and LongMemEval-M can be downloaded from https://github.com/xiaowu0162/LongMemEval

-Put the LongMemEval-M dataset in `data/origin_data/`, and  run: python data_init_process.py
+Put the LongMemEval-S and LongMemEval-M dataset in `data/origin_data/`, and  run: python data_init_process.py

 The processed data will be available in `data/process_data/`